hiesabx/reservoirflow/README.md

 **Companies:**

 If you are a company who may use this tool for commercial application, then the best way is to [Sponsorship](#sponsorship) this project.
-Additionally you can do the following:
+Additionally, you can do the following:

 - Use this tool for your internal projects.
 - In case new features are needed, then open a new request under [issues](https://github.com/zakgrin/openresim/issues).
-In contrast, we also expect some [Sponsorship](#sponsorship) so we have the required resources to develop this feature specifically for you.
+In contrast, we also expect some [Sponsorship](#sponsorship), so we have the required resources to develop this feature specifically for you.
 - Encourage your RE teams to participate in this project as developers and not only as normal users.
 If you do not have any, hire one who can do so.
-- Use our future offers that we will announce latter once the community grow enough (i.e. trainings, consultation, special use cases etc).
+- Use our future offers that we will announce latter once the community grow enough (i.e. trainings, consultation, special use cases etc.).

 ## Installation